sebastienbarbier/seven23_server/README.rst

 	:alt: Documentation Status

-`http://723e.readthedocs.org <http://723e.readthedocs.org>`_, but don't expect much, it is almost empty for know.
+`http://723e.readthedocs.org <http://723e.readthedocs.org>`_, but don't expect much, it is almost empty for now.
 (Ouuuh that is really bad).
 I hope it will come soon, but I know this is critical to make this project usable.

 About the author